-This year we launched a new scholarship, the Angela Parris Rose City Scholarship.
+In 2021 we launched a new scholarship, the Angela Parris Rose City Scholarship.
 The scholarship was named in honor of Angela Parris for her longtime and devoted work at the Pasadena Educational Foundation.
 Angela dedicated more than 16 years serving the students and teachers of the Pasadena Unified School District.
 Her humor, compassion, and leadership will be missed as she embarks on a new phase in her life in retirement.

 The annual award will go to a graduating Rose City senior who has overcome significant obstacles to succeed academically, and who is planning to pursue a college education.
 The award is renewable for up to four years as the scholarship winner progresses through college.